How to Determine Your Influencer and Affiliate Commission Rates

 - Excellent service and care

-Think about what you can offer affiliates to endear them to your brand and help you stay competitive, beyond monetary compensation.
+Think about what you can offer to endear your influencer and affiliate partners to your brand and help you stay competitive beyond monetary compensation.

-Another best practice is to segment your affiliates based on different criteria, such as the kind of traffic they attract or the sub-niche communities to which they can provide access.
-Along with tracking your affiliate marketing KPIs, segmenting offers can help you to test different types of affiliates and measure their results against one another.
+Another best practice is to segment your partnerships based on different criteria.
+For example, influencers, bloggers, or by sub-niche.
+Along with tracking your affiliate marketing KPIs and influencer marketing goals, segmenting offers can help you to test different types of influencers and affiliates and measure their results against one another.

-There are plenty of factors that combine to inform your affiliate commission rates, including your audience, product prices, market niche, competitors, and budget.
+Many factors combine to inform your commission rates, including your audience, product prices, market niche, competitors, and budget.
 You can simplify the process of determining your rates by:

-- Analyzing your competitors’ affiliate programs to become aware of industry standards
+- Analyzing your competitors’ programs to become aware of industry standards

 - Outlining realistic margins to work from